 Whether you’ve taken the plunge to buy your first building restoration project, or are a seasoned builder / architect, we’re happy to help when it comes to paint removal and environmental dirt removal.
 There’s a variety of reasons why SBL are just right for your building.
-We utilise soda blasting, media blasting and super-heated steam cleaning systems to ensure we can provide the blast cleaning solution that will provide you with the best results.
+We utilise soda blasting and various types of media blasting systems to ensure we can provide the blast cleaning solution that will provide you with the best results.
 We will always choose the safest, most enhancing, and cost effective option.
 As a result, we work on a ‘job-by-job’ basis that often requires photographs of your property sending to our team as well as a site visit.
-Most kinds of stone, brickwork, metal, and hardwood can be cleaned safely using blast cleaning methods – but if we don’t feel our systems are suitable for your needs, then we will tell you.
+Most kinds of stone, metal, hardwood and some softwood can be cleaned safely using blast cleaning methods – but if we don’t feel our systems are suitable for your needs, then we will tell you.

 Removing old, flaking paint from internal brickwork can immediately brighten and air a room.
 Add this to the lightened look of beams that have had that ‘old fashioned’ black paint removed, and the difference is staggering.
 Other areas that can be blast cleaned include external brickwork and stonework, as well as floor and ceiling joists.
 We’re experienced in blast cleaning all kinds of properties, including homes, heritage sites, industrial units, office blocks, schools, and older commercial buildings that are being converted into offices or apartments.